Solar Panel Calculator

 The tricky part begins now.
 You need to estimate your roof area (you might find roofing calculator useful).
 Exclude the bits you cannot place anything on or are normally in the shade since they won't generate any power.
 This will give you an idea of the maximum solar panel dimensions.

-There's no size fits all solution here, and you'll have to research your local options regarding solar panels.
+There's no one-size-fits-all solution here, and you'll have to research your local options regarding solar panels.
 You've calculated your solar panel needs, so it's time to check where you can get photovoltaic cells that are the closest to the ideal.

 To see if any of the panels available will fit your roof, you will first need to compute the number of solar panels needed: